hashicorp/katakoda/vault-granular-access-control/step-app-1.md

 #### 1️⃣ with the CLI flags

-The `vault` CLI communicates direclty with Vault.
+The `vault` CLI communicates directly with Vault.
 It can optionally output a `curl` command equivalent of its operation.
 This command contains the HTTP verb and path requested.